 Programming Tips

-- The Alpha Juno is a one oscillator synth with the option to add a sub oscillator and/or white noise.
+- The MKS-50 is a one oscillator synth with the option to add a sub oscillator and/or white noise.

 - A Patch consists of a Tone and the performance control functions.
 The MKS-50 can retain up to 128 different Tones and 128 different Patches.